chrisbanes/haze/docs/usage.md

     // Need to make app bar transparent to see the content behind colors = TopAppBarDefaults.largeTopAppBarColors(Color.Transparent),
     modifier = Modifier
-      // We use hazeChild on anything where we want the background
+      // We use hazeEffect on anything where we want the background
       // blurred.
-      .hazeChild(state = hazeState)
+      .hazeEffect(state = hazeState)
       .fillMaxWidth(),
   )
 }